Event Planning Event Day How to prepare your mind, what to have in your pocket, and everything in between.

 If there’s one thing that almost all events have in common, it’s this: almost never will things go perfectly according to the plans.
 “From a missing mic battery to a no-show caterer, you must be prepared for the unexpected,” says event manager Elle Harala.
 “This is what makes a great event planner: having backup plans and incorporating new ideas at the last minute.
 Typically most “problems” can be solved without guests ever knowing!”

-The difference between events that rise above the unexpected and those that are sunk by it is problem solving.
+The difference between events that rise above the unexpected and those that are sunk by it is problem-solving.
 Effective problem solving on event day requires two things: time and patience.

-First, time.
 If your schedule is filled to the brim based on expectations of a perfect day, things could get messy quickly.
 Build a buffer into your schedule for fixing problems that may arise and delegate someone to take over other duties, should you be needed to put out fires.
-Or, elect someone to be in charge of nothing but day-of “unexpecteds.”
+Or, elect someone to be in charge of nothing but day-of “unexpected.”
 Either way, you’ll have the manpower in place for whatever may come your way.

-Second, patience.
 Rainy days are only made worse by rainy attitudes.
 If you go into your big day with an expectation of perfection, you will likely be disappointed.
 Keep your vision in mind when little things change at the last minute.
 Will one fewer LED light really squash your employees’ morale?
 Probably not.
 Keep perspective by focusing on the vision overall to refrain from sweating the small stuff.
 Your colleagues would much prefer a jubilant party with a missing cube of cheese than a perfect event with drama.

 Pack for hypotheticals.